Static Black Holes in Higher Dimensional Einstein-Skyrme Models: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank the anonymous referees for useful comments and suggestions.
-BEG would like to thank Ardian Nata Atmaja for useful dicussion and Eugen Radu for private communication.
+BEG would like to thank Ardian Nata Atmaja for useful discussion and Eugen Radu for private communication.
 The work in this paper is supported by Program WCP Kemenristekdikti 2018.
 BEG acknowledges the Abdus Salam ICTP for Associateship 2019 and the warmest hospitality where the final part of this paper was done.

-\section{Sturm-Liouville Equation}
+\section{Sturm-Liouville equation}

 This section is devoted to support our discussion on the linear stability of Einstein-Skyrme model in even dimension.
 First of all, let us consider the metric (see \eqref{AnsatzMetric})

 and the ansatz for the skyrmion field $U$ (see \eqref{UAnsatz})